paralllax/hacker-blog/_posts/2020-09-03-RPM-basics.md

 [root@tartarus rpmdb-indexes]# for i in $(grep '^No ' reinstall.log | awk '{print $3}'); do grep $i packages.list ; done
 ```

 At the end, the rpm database should be repopulated.
 Verify the packages as well.
 Please note however, there are some likely untracked packages.
-If they were installed and weren't in the cache, they'll be on the system, but not in the rpm database.
+If they were installed outside of yum or weren't in the cache from earlier, they'll be on the system, but not in the rpm database.

 ```
 [root@tartarus rpmdb-indexes]# rpm -qa | wc -l
 580
 [root@tartarus rpmdb-indexes]# rpm -Va
 ```

 * * *